Life is a succession of moments.

 Having run workshops around the country for a few years, the global pandemic has brought into sharp focus the need for each of us to be able to find daily connections and practices that nourish and encourage us, and I'm excited for the next chapter of what being Story Chaplain looks like.

-Oh, and case you are wondering what a Story Chaplain is, it's really the idea that we are all made of stories, and my belief that a good chaplain really listens.
+Oh, and in case you are wondering what a Story Chaplain is, it's really the idea that we are all made of stories, and my belief that a good chaplain really listens.
 In the words of Mary Lou Casey, 'What most people really need is a good listening to.'

 With hope, faith and love,